akashnaren/cse15l-lab-reports/lab1.md

 Now in this image, I did try other things in the terminal and the best thing to do is to ignore them and focus at where I type the 6/7 command in the terminal.
 Nothing happens as I type each one and hit enter which means the commands did not run into any issues.
 This is good and eventually I get a message stating " Welcome to CSE 15L".

  **End of Tutorial**

  I hope this was insightful and shows how to connect remottely and even play around in a safe manner of course.
+ Make sure to either run the command exit or Ctrl + D to exit the remote connecting session.